 Under 18-2-301 CRS, Colorado law defines criminal solicitation as commanding, inducing, entreating or attempting to persuade another person to commit a felony crime.
-A person charged with criminal solicitation faces penalties one class of crime less serious that the crime he or she is accused of soliciting.
+A person charged with criminal solicitation faces penalties one class of crime less serious than the crime he or she is accused of soliciting.

-18-2-301 CRS states that
+18-2-301 CRS states that:

 (1) Except as to bona fide acts of persons authorized by law to investigate and detect the commission of offenses by others, a person is guilty of criminal solicitation if he or she commands, induces, entreats, or otherwise attempts to persuade another person, or offers his or her services or another’s services to a third person, to commit a felony, whether as principal or accomplice, with intent to promote or facilitate the commission of that crime, and under circumstances strongly corroborative of that intent.